Matthewduff52/Cave-Test/README.txt

 What is Cave Test?

-- Cave Test is a Minecraft clone developed using technology from 1993. it is currently modeled after version rd-132211, the earliest version of Minecraft.
+- Cave Test is a Minecraft clone developed using technology from 1993. it is currently modeled after Minecraft Pre-Classic, the earliest versions of Minecraft.

 - It is developed using Open Watcom and tested on DOSBox, an MS-DOS emulator.